pratiibhas/Automating-A-B-Testing--Reproducible-code/README.md

 Rather than treating every experiment as a one-off script, this project abstracts common components like data ingestion, preprocessing, feature typing, EDA, and statistical analysis into reusable modules.

-> 🚧 **Note:** This is a live, work-in-progress project aimed at building a production-grade experimentation pipeline.

 ---